taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 todoStore.addTodo({ id: '1', name: 'learn mobx', completed: false });
 ~~~~~~~~

-However, MobX is not opionated about the way you update your state.
+However, MobX is not opinionated about the way you update your state.
 You can use actions or mutate the state directly without an action.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~